nunomdmarques/Database-Modelling-Project/README.md

 - **Internal Install Base Data**: Used to extrapolate the sampled MAUs to the population level for each country.
 The install base data provides the overall active user estimates for each market.

 ### 4.2 Database Design
-A relational database was designed to handle large volumes of data efficiently.
+A relational database was modeled to handle large volumes of data efficiently.

 | Table Name     | Primary Key                      | Foreign Key                      | Constraints                          | Relationships                                                     |
 | -------------- | -------------------------------- | --------------------------------- | ------------------------------------ | ------------------------------------------------------------------|